 The ruling Mongolian People's Party (MPP) is facing criticism from President of Mongolia Khaltmaagiin Battulga for mismanaging the budget and causing a $1.7 billion deficit in 2020.

 The president singled out the negligence of local administrators in Bayankhongor province and called for the re-population of abandoned soums and remote areas with incentives and subsidies to address rural problems.

-To address rural problems, President Battulga offered to re-populate abandoned soums and remote areas with incentives and subsidies.
-He also called to allocate funding for building an industrial complex in Darkhan to buy animal skin, wool and cashmere from herders to process and export value-added / finished products.
+Battulga also proposed building an industrial complex in Darkhan to buy animal skin, wool, and cashmere from herders to process and export value-added and finished products.

-The speaker noted that ‘state common property’ ("төрийн нийтийн өмч” in Mongolian) in the Article 6 was the guiding principle in the mineral sector reforms suggesting that people (=citizens) would be and should be controlling the mineral assets with the state involvement.
+The speaker noted that "state common property" in Article 6 was the guiding principle in the mineral sector reforms, suggesting that people should be controlling the mineral assets with the state's involvement.

 Do you think it's more important than ever to help the world audience understands the dizzying political and economic changes occurring in Mongolia today?
 Can you look at local news stories from a global perspective?
 Join the conversation by contributing to Mongolia Weekly - the first-ever weekly newsletter in English offering commentaries and insights into Mongolian politics, elections, policy & regulatory changes and foreign policy trends.